-As winners are announced in real time, we’ll tweet details of which category has just been revealed with a link to our Tumblr post revealing the winner’s name / title.
-Tumblr links can be viewed within Twitter directly by expanding the Tweet, but you won't see the winners directly on your news feed - only if you click the Tweet to reveal more details.
+As winners are announced in real time, we’ll tweet details of which category has just been revealed with a link to our Tumblr post revealing the winner’s name/title.
+It won't be spoiler if you're scrolling our Twitter feed, only if you click the link.

 Why aren’t the Film and Television Awards ceremonies broadcast live?

 The actual ceremonies run at well over two hours, so they need to be edited to fit the two hour BBC schedule, and we need a little time to do that.

 If it can’t be broadcast live, why do you announce the winners live online?